 Highlights of the trail are the stellar viewpoints and tumbling waterfalls – and although it is technically a one-way trail, we discovered a way to create a loop so that we didn’t have to backtrack.
-The Blue Mountains hike was the exact nature experience we wanted: incredible scenery, but not too strenuous.
-Although the Sydney day tours to Blue Mountains offer incredible value, we determined it was best for us to plan a DIY Blue Mountains day trip from Sydney by train.
+The Blue Mountains hike was the exact nature experience we wanted: incredible scenery, but not overly strenuous.
+Although the Sydney day tours to Blue Mountains offer a good value, we determined it was best for us to plan a DIY Blue Mountains day trip from Sydney by train.

-Creating our own Blue Mountains one-day itinerary (rather than joining one of the day trips from Sydney, Australia) meant we had to sort all of the excursion details on our own.
+Creating our own Blue Mountains one-day itinerary from Sydney, meant we had to sort all of the excursion details on our own.
 Our Blue Mountains in One Day Itinerary outlines everything you need to know – from how to get to Blue Mountains from Sydney to the must-see viewpoints to how to coordinate your timeline for the day.
 Follow in our footsteps or use the information as a guide to plan your own ideal trip from Sydney to Blue Mountains.

 Getting to Blue Mountains via the Sydney to Katoomba Train

-Planning a Blue Mountains day trip by train is easier than most people expect it to be (at least it was for us!).
+Planning a Blue Mountains day trip by train is actually quite simple!
 The Blue Mountains Train Line (from Central Station to Katoomba Station), which is part of the Intercity Trains Network, covers the distance from Sydney to Blue Mountains in about two hours.
 To make the most of your trip, hop on a Central Station to Blue Mountains Train that departs early in the morning.

-We took the morning Express Train, not because it’s a time-saver (it’s only 15 minutes shorter than the regular train), but because it got us to Katoomba by mid-morning.
-The day of our Blue Mountains day trip, we arrived at Central Station about 20 minutes before departure – and the train was already at the platform.
-As our trip was on a weekday, we had a pick of seats.
-On departure, the train slowly chugged out of the city toward Parramatta and then on from Paramatta to Blue Mountains.
+We took the morning Blue Mountain Express Train, not because it’s a big time-saver (it’s only 15 minutes quicker), but because it got us to Katoomba by mid-morning.
+The day of our Blue Mountains day trip, we arrived at Sydney Central Station about 20 minutes before departure – and the train was already at the platform.
+Right on schedule, the train slowly chugged out of the city toward Parramatta and then on from Paramatta to the Blue Mountains.

 - Express Train Departure Time from Sydney Central to Katoomba: 8:48am